 What is Belly dance?

-The word belly dance is a misnomer and as you develop your knowledge base on the subject the inaccurate designation will become more clear to you.
-This term is popular in English speaking classes however it is our hope to inspire all belly dancers to learn more about the Arabic language exploring words such as; raks sharki, beladi, wahda wa noss ect.
+The word belly dance is a misnomer, and as you develop your knowledge base on the subject, the inaccurate designation will become more evident to you.
+This term is popular in English-speaking classes; however, we hope to inspire all belly dancers to learn more about the Arabic language by exploring words such as; raks sharki, beladi, wahda wa noss ect.
 The art and culture at the heart of the belly dance stem from the Arab nations.
-Countries like Egypt, Lebanon, and Morocco are popular for their belly dance artists and cabarets however the modern dancer will incorporate styles from a variety of places including the Saudi gulf, Tunisia, and Algeria from northern Africa.
-By no means is this influential style exclusive to the Arabic speaking nations, you can also find belly dance styles in Turkey and Greece but its influence is found across the globe.
+Countries like Egypt, Lebanon, and Morocco are famous for their belly dance artists and cabarets; however, the modern dancer will incorporate styles from various places, including the Saudi gulf, Tunisia, and Algeria northern Africa.
+By no means is this influential style exclusive to the Arabic-speaking nations, you can also find belly dance styles in Turkey and Greece, but its’ influence is found across the globe.